Timothy J. Healey: Education and career

 Healey received his bachelor's degree in engineering from the University of Missouri in 1976 and worked as a structural engineer between 1978 and 1980.
 He received his PhD in engineering from the University of Illinois at Urbana-Champaign in 1985 under the guidance of Robert Muncaster in mathematics with mentoring from Donald Carlson and Arthur Robinson in mechanics.
-He spent a postdoctoral year with Stuart Antman at the University of Maryland before joining the faculty at Cornell University, where he has held full-time positions in the Department of Theoretical and Applied Mechanics, Mechanical and Aerospace engineering and Mathematics.
+He spent a postdoctoral year with Stuart Antman and P. Michael Fitzpatrick at the University of Maryland before joining the faculty at Cornell University, where he has held full-time positions in the Department of Theoretical and Applied Mechanics, Mechanical and Aerospace engineering and Mathematics.
+He has served as PhD advisor to 21 students, with 37 descendants.

 Research

 Healey's research focuses on mathematical aspects of elasticity theory.
-In his early career, he made fundamental contributions to the study of global bifurcation in problems with symmetry using group-theoretic methods.
-Along with H. Simpson, he developed a topological degree similar to the Leray-Schauder degree which leads to the existence of solutions in nonlinear elasticity.
-Healey's work on transverse hemitropy and isotropy in Cosserat rod theory is well known and is a natural setting for studying the mechanics of ropes, cables and biological filaments such as DNA.
-He has also established existence theorems for thin, nonlinearly elastic shells undergoing large membrane strains.
+Early in his career, he made fundamental contributions to the study of global bifurcation problems with symmetry using group-theoretic methods, including work with H. Kielhöfer on the preservation of nodal properties in solutions of nonlinear elliptic PDE.
+Along with many co-workers, his approach based on symmetry and global bifurcation/continuation has illuminated the behavior of a wide variety of physical systems, including rod structures, lipid-bilayer vesicles, phase transitions, wrinkling in thin sheets, creasing in soft solids, and brittle fracture.
+With H. Simpson, he developed a topological degree similar to the Leray-Schauder degree, yielding new existence theorems in nonlinear elasticity.
+Healey's work on transverse hemitropy and isotropy in Cosserat rod theory is well known and provides a natural setting for studying the mechanics of ropes, cables and biological filaments such as DNA.
+He has also established minimum-energy existence theorems for thin, nonlinearly elastic shells undergoing large membrane strains.